Skip to main content

 Twenty-five years on both sides of the table

 I've spent twenty-five years in ERP and integration work.
 For the first stretch of that career I was the consultant: the person a company brought in to make its systems talk to each other, to its warehouse, to its trading partners.
-Later I moved in-house and led operations, which meant living with the systems I used to hand over and walk away from.
+Later I moved in-house and led operations and enterprise IT—from development and infrastructure to security, governance, and large ERP and SaaS integration programs.

 Both seats teach you the same lesson from different angles.
 The software was never the hard part.
 The connections were.
 An ERP that runs perfectly in isolation is an expensive filing cabinet; the value, and nearly all of the risk, sits in the seams where one company's data has to become another company's data.